-When it comes to painting a bathroom vanity (or island for that matter), there’s no need to stick with the ole wood or white of the ’90s when there are SO many awesome colours to choose from!
-And a vanity is a GREAT place for some depth or a splash of colour because it’s easier to commit to something a bit different on a smaller scale vs a large scale project like kitchen cabinets, which can be costly to redo if in 5 years if you’re tired of the colour (or 5 months if you’re like me).
+When it comes to painting a bathroom vanity (or island for that matter), there’s no need to stick with white when there are SO many awesome colours to choose from!
+And a vanity is a GREAT place for some depth or a splash of colour.
+Why?
+Because it’s easier to commit to something a bit different on a smaller scale vs a large scale project like kitchen cabinets, which can be costly to redo if in five years if you’re tired of the colour (or five months if you’re like me).

 And a HUGE thank you to my E-design and local clients, for sending me their ‘after’ photos – I couldn’t do this without you!

-Definitely in the top 3 for vanity colours, gray is a great way to add some interest to a bathroom without going over the top.
+Definitely in the top three for vanity colours, gray is a great way to add interest to a bathroom without going over the top.

 BM Baltic Gray

-Baltic Gray sits on the LIGHT side of the medium range.
-It has some body to it, but not quite the depth that some of the more traditional charcoals or grays can have.
-It’s a warm gray colour with a purple undertone.
+Baltic Gray sits on the LIGHT side of the medium-range.
+It has some body to it, but not the depth that some of the more traditional charcoals or grays can have.
+It’s a warm gray with a purple undertone.

 SW Dorian Gray